Dates and deadlines are set at the cycle level, and apply to every cycle participant.

 - Everyone should sign by: the last day for employees and manager to sign reviews.
 This deadline is separated from the write and share dates – it’s possible for an employee to sign after the write and share deadlines.

 If you enable Calibration in your review cycle, you’ll see more deadline options.

-Click Edit Cycle Settings, scroll to the Timeline section, then click Edit.
+If you want to extend the deadlines for every cycle participant, click Edit Cycle Settings, scroll to the Timeline section, then click Edit.

 You can adjust the dates to allow for further editing or sharing.
 This will be the Grace Period or the Deadline, depending on how your cycle is set up.

 You may also need to extend the “Everyone should sign by” date if the date for that portion has already passed.